lquang4321/EE598_main/README.md

 **Member**: Quang Truong, Yossel Newman, Yousra Tabrani, Gnimdou Tchalim

 # Instruction
 This was written using *Visual Studio Code (VSC)* and the plugin *PlatformIO (PIO)* to flash to the microcontroller.
 Arduino IDE can be used, just make sure the libraries match.
 The **microcontroller** from now on only pertains to the [Adafruit Bluefruit nRF52 Feather](https://learn.adafruit.com/bluefruit-nrf52-feather-learning-guide/introduction).
-Refer to the manufacturer's instruction and manual for your specific board in ***Project Files*** section below.
+Refer to the manufacturer's instruction and manual for your specific board in ***Project Files*** and ***Final Report*** section below.

 **Library Dependencies:** The list is in this folder [here](.pio/libdeps/adafruit_feather_nrf52832).
 ***"Plotter"*** is not required for the functionality, it's meant to display serial data on Processing.
 If you wish to install, the instructions are [here](https://github.com/devinaconley/arduino-plotter).